HaoWang95/selftaught-note/Spring/spring-security.md

 **Optional**: with repositories in mind, we can choose to implement service layer( UserService, RoleService) or use the repository in the controller directly.
 * Controllers
     * AuthController: receives and processes the login/register requests
-    * Testing/Functional Controller: expose resources
+    * Testing/Functional Controller: expose resources(We can keep using the two endpoints above for demo)
 * Security implementation
     * SecurityConfig which extends the WebSecurityConfigurerAdapter, we've done this in previous section.
 The name was AuthConfig
     * UserDetailServiceImpl which should implement the UserDetailService interface(Spring Security core concept)